ajaffer/vehicle-detection/README.md

 ####1.
 Sliding window search

 As it was discussed in the lectures, the car that is near appears to be larger than the ones that are far away.
 Therefore a good idea is to use sliding windows of smaller size near the horizon and bigger ones near the bottom side of the image.
-I really liked the window selection done by: https://github.com/jimwinquist/vehicle-detection/blob/master/vehicle_detection.py, I copied the window selection logic from there.
-Previously I tried somewhat different window sizes, but my results were not as good as the above.
-In future I will research how can I improve upon the window selection.

-The following image is from the same place that I borrowed the window selection logic: https://github.com/jimwinquist/vehicle-detection I used the same image, since it exactly shows how the window selection is being done.

-![alt text][image3]
+I choose widows of sizes 48, 64, 128, and 256.
+I started with a window of size 32, but that was yielding too many false positives, since it was detected small features in the road and the trees.

 ####2.
 Examples of test images